Vitaliy Antonov: Education

 Antonov studied at Stryi School Number 4 from 1970 to 1978.
-In 1988 he graduated from Ternopil National Economic University with honors with a specialization in “Finance and Credit”.
-He defended a dissertation on the topic “Activation of the Attraction of Foreign Direct investment into Ukraine's Economy in the Condition of Global Competition” and received a scientific degree, a Ph.D. in economics in 2011.
+In 1988 he graduated from Ternopil National Economic University with honors with a specialization in Finance and Credit.
+He defended a dissertation on the topic "Activation of the Attraction of Foreign Direct investment into Ukraine's Economy in the Condition of Global Competition' and received a scientific degree, a Ph.D. in economics in 2011.

 Career

-Since school, Vitaly Antonov has been fond of rock climbing and then of mountaineering, so after graduation, his first jobs were related to these hobbies.
+Since school, Antonov has been fond of rock climbing and then of mountaineering, so after graduation, his first jobs were related to these hobbies.

 In 1988-1990, he headed a climbing and tourist club in his hometown, and in 1990-1992 he worked as the head of Lviv Regional Rescue Service of the Red Cross Society in Stryi.

 In 1992, Antonov started his own business.
 He founded businesses in the fields of petroleum products trading (Concern Galnaftogaz), food production (Concern Khlibprom), insurance (Universalna Insurance Company), banking services (Universal Bank), and commercial and residential real estate construction (Vash Dim, Technopark), which later became leaders in their respective industries.
 As a businessman, he has been repeatedly awarded and recognized as one of the best top managers in Ukraine, being among the hundred most influential people in the country who played a key role in the development of Ukraine.

 Since 2012, he has been living in Switzerland, working on the creation of an international investment group with a diversified portfolio of investments.
 Today, the international investment group founded by Antonov actively invests in various countries and sectors of the economy.
 The group's portfolio includes investments in high-tech and innovative industries in Singapore and the United States, mining projects in Canada, Australia and South Africa, development projects in the UAE, real estate in Switzerland, Cyprus, Spain and Italy, international resource trading, and venture capital businesses.
 The group reinvests its profits in the development of alternative energy and agricultural sectors and a ski resort in Ukraine.